Penalties for 5th DUI in Wisconsin (or Higher)

 Wisconsin criminal defense attorney and Milwaukee DUI lawyer, Tom Grieve, is revered as one of the best lawyers in the state.
-His experience as a former state prosecutor specializing in drunk driving cases gives him unique insight into the court system.
+His experience as a former state prosecutor of drunk driving cases gives him unique insight into the court system.

 Whether you were arrested for a 1st DUI in Waukesha or you were arrested for a 5th DUI in Milwaukee, Tom Grieve has a proven record of success for getting his client’s charges reduced or dropped completely.
 When it comes to your freedom, reputation and financial state, turn to the DUI lawyer Milwaukee and the entire state of Wisconsin trusts to produce a powerful, strategic, case-winning defense to beat drunk driving charges.

 Tom is NOT a fee to plea™ lawyer.
 He does NOT make quick and easy plea deals that are easy on the court system.
 Tom fights tooth-and-nail over every shred of evidence in your case, finding angles and legal loopholes other Milwaukee criminal defense attorneys simply don’t have the expertise to do.